-Together Pathways services saved from closure in Rotherham and York
+Together Pathways service saved from closure in York

 Posted on 19, June 2017

-Two vital Together services that reduce demand on emergency services by helping people experiencing mental distress have been saved.
+A vital Together service that reduces demand on emergency services by helping people experiencing mental distress has been saved.

-Our Pathways services, offer free, personalised, one-to-one support to individuals experiencing mental distress who may repeatedly make contact with emergency services, or are at risk of entering the criminal justice system.
+Our Pathways service in York offers free, personalised, one-to-one support to individuals experiencing mental distress who may repeatedly make contact with emergency services, or are at risk of entering the criminal justice system.

-The two services were facing imminent closure earlier this year as their time limited funding came to an end.
-However, both have now been saved by generous funding contributions from a range of agencies who have recognised the value of the model.
+The service was facing imminent closure earlier this year as its time limited funding came to an end.
+However, it has now been saved by generous funding contributions from a range of agencies who have recognised the value of the model.

 Pathways workers give people a thorough assessment of a person’s needs, and provide individuals with practical support to manage their mental wellbeing and to access community resources, from employment and training, to housing, mental health and substance misuse services.
 The team also support people to identify, understand and alter any behaviours that are perpetuating their mental distress.

 They work with individuals to develop tools that enable them to sustain these changes, for example, emotional awareness, assertiveness, negotiation and problem-solving skills.
-The teams support individuals with a range of mental health support needs, including people who have complex needs, such as substance misuse issues or a history of offending.
+The team supports individuals with a range of mental health support needs, including people who have complex needs, such as substance misuse issues or a history of offending.
 There is a key focus is on strengthening their informal support networks and relationships.

 The service has been running in York for two years, and has established strong working relationships with agencies across the region.
 North Yorkshire Police, who have been central to the project since its inception, work particularly closely with Pathways to ensure the best support for individuals who are referred.